105th Infantry Division "Rovigo": World War II

 The 105th Infantry Division "Rovigo" was activated in Padua on 15 March 1942 and consisted of the 227th and 228th infantry regiments, and the 117th Artillery Regiment.
-As a division raised during the war the Rovigo did not have its own regimental depots and therefore its regiments were raised by the depots of the auto-transportable 10th Infantry Division "Piave": the 227th Infantry Regiment "Rovigo" was raised in Vicenza on 5 January 1942 by the 57th Infantry Regiment "Piave" and the 228th Infantry Regiment "Rovigo" was raised in Padua on 1 January 1942 by the 58th Infantry Regiment "Piave", while the 117th Artillery Regiment "Rovigo" was raised in Padua by the 20th Artillery Regiment "Piave".
+As a division raised during the war the Rovigo did not have its own regimental depots and therefore its regiments were raised by the depots of the 10th Motorized Division "Piave": the 227th Infantry Regiment "Rovigo" was raised in Vicenza on 5 January 1942 by the 57th Motorized Regiment "Piave" and the 228th Infantry Regiment "Rovigo" was raised in Padua on 1 January 1942 by the 58th Motorized Regiment "Piave", while the 117th Artillery Regiment "Rovigo" was raised in Novara by the depot of the 17th Artillery Regiment "Sforzesca".

 In June 1942 the division moved its units to Southern Piedmont and then in November 1942 to Liguria after XXII Army Corps and its units guarding the Ligurian coast had participated in the occupation of Southern France and remained there as occupation force.
 In Liguria the Rovigo formed the mobile reserve behind the 201st Coastal Division in the area of Ventimiglia, Sanremo, Imperia, Albenga, and Loano, from where the task of mobile reserve was continued by the 103rd Infantry Division "Piacenza".
 After the Armistice of Cassibile was announced on 8 September 1943 the division disintegrated and its remnants were dissolved by the invading Germans on 9 September.